john-cd/rust_howto/src/categories/asynchronous/index.md

 # Asynchronous programming

 Asynchronous programming, or async{{hi:async}} for short, is a concurrent programming model supported by an increasing number of programming languages.
-It lets you run a large number of concurrent tasks{{hi:concurrent tasks}}, while preserving much of the look and feel of ordinary synchronous programming, through the [`async`][book-rust-reference-async]{{hi:async}}⮳ / [`await`][book-rust-reference-await]{{hi:await}}⮳ syntax.
-It helps you deal with events independently of the main program flow, using techniques like futures{{hi:Future}}, promises{{hi:Promises}}, waiting, or eventing.
+It lets you run a large number of concurrent tasks{{hi:Concurrent tasks}}, while preserving much of the look and feel of ordinary synchronous programming, through the [`async`][book-rust-reference-async]{{hi:async}}⮳ / [`await`][book-rust-reference-await]{{hi:await}}⮳ syntax.
+It helps you deal with events independently of the main program flow, using techniques like futures{{hi:Futures}}, promises{{hi:Promises}}, waiting, or eventing.

 - Ability to make progress on multiple tasks, even if they don't execute at the exact same time.
 - Mechanism: _cooperative_ multitasking - tasks yield control, allowing other tasks to run.
 - Involves context switching on a single thread or, most often, among a few threads (the pool of which is opaquely managed by the async runtime).
-- Achieves non-blocking I/O operations{{hi:non-blocking I/O operations}} to improve responsiveness and efficiency.
+- Achieves non-blocking I/O operations{{hi:Non-blocking I/O operations}} to improve responsiveness and efficiency.
 - Lower overhead compared to multithreading.
 - Multi-threaded async programming also requires careful synchronization to prevent data races.